mapbox/dr-ui/docs/src/pages/guides/batfish-helpers.md

 ### Output

 - `navTabs`.
 Provides the top-level navigation for the site and is powered by the `navOrder` field in the frontMatter of those pages.
-- `accordion`.
 Provides the data for [`NavigationAccordion`](/dr-ui/#navigationaccordion).
 - `hierarchy`.
 Provides the parent path for each page.

 #### Sample